 Octagonal windows are some of the most appealing and attention-grabbing windows we see in Fort Lauderdale homes.
 With their unique shape, homeowners would be remiss to cover them up with a standard shaped window treatment like blinds or curtains.
 Alternatively, go with a window treatment that can be customized to the window’s unique geometry so you’ll always reap the benefits of your octagonal window.

 When we talk about “wide windows,” we refer to windows with a width greater than 4‘.
-This covers full wall windows that stretch beyond what typical window treatments would cover.
+This covers full wall windows that stretch beyond what standard window treatments would cover.
 For these wide windows, Fort Lauderdale homeowners should think about how effectively a window treatment will protect their privacy and block light and temperature flow that wide windows typically allow.
-Finally, wide window treatments should be simple to use, since there’s a lot of real estate that they have to cover.
+Lastly, wide window treatments should be simple to use, since there’s a lot of real estate that they’ll have to cover.

 The Sunburst recommendation for angled and rake windows: Plantation shutters.
 Not only are they totally customizable to fit the precise angles and shape of your angled windows, but the shutter louvers can typically be set at a single, ideal angle without ever needing to be readjusted - perfect for windows in awkward places.

 The Sunburst recommendation for sliding glass doors: Panel tracks or plantation shutters.
-Both of these window treatments make operating a sliding door easy.
-Panel tracks also give you a range of patterns and textures to pick from, freeing up your options and giving you more design freedom.
+Both of these window treatments make opening a shutting a sliding door easy.
+Panel tracks also give you an array of patterns and textures to pick from, freeing up your options and giving you more design freedom.
 Plantation shutters are available in multiple configurations to fit any sliding glass door, and are more energy efficient than any other window covering on the market.

 The Sunburst recommendation for bay windows: Roman shades, cellular shades, or plantation shutters.
 Both roman and cellular shades function well with bay windows since each shade can cover a single pane, giving you a lot of flexibility in how much window area you need covered.
-Similarly, plantation shutters are installed on each individual pane on your bay windows, but are able to give you even more flexibility in window coverage with their easily adjustable louvers.
+Similarly, plantation shutters are installed on each individual pane on your bay windows, but can still give you even more flexibility in window coverage with their easily adjustable louvers.

-Regardless of their shape or style, windows that are close to your ceiling can be hard to treat.
+Regardless of their shape or style, windows that are close to your ceiling can be hard to put window treatments on.
 Typically, the tops of the windows are outside normal reach, and getting the stepladder out every day is a hassle.
 That means that homeowners in Fort Lauderdale with taller windows should choose a window treatment that can either stay in a fixed position, or operate remotely.
 It would be even better if that window treatment could also effectively block sunlight from coming in.

 The Sunburst recommendationfor tall & high ceiling windows: Automated shades or plantation shutters.
 Automated shades can open or shut with the quick push of a button, without any hassle.
 On the other hand, with plantation shutters several homeowners opt to position the louvers in a single ideal position, and seldom, if ever reposition the louvers.
 Both window treatments address the biggest problem of tall windows!